FlorentRu/Event-Advisor-AI-System/README.md

 # Event Advisor AI System

 Event Advisor Chatbot is a powerful, customizable system that connects event organizers with potential attendees by providing updated, personalized event recommendations.
-Built on Google Colab using the Falcon‑7B‑Instruct model and integrated with the Google Custom Search API, this chatbot retrieves real‑time event data and delivers a natural conversational experience via a Gradio interface.
+Built leveraging a Large Language Model, this chatbot retrieves real‑time event data and delivers a natural conversational experience via a great User interface.

 ## Features